 - Equal Opportunities Policy

-- Child Protection and Safeguarding Policy
+- Child Protection and Safeguarding Policy including Child on Child Abuse

 - Staff Code of Conduct

-- Rewards and Sanctions Policy
+- Behaviour Policy

 - Health and Safety Policy

 - Risk Assessment Policy

-- Emergency Situations Policy

-- Missing Pupils Policy.
+- Emergency Situations Policy - Missing Pupils Policy.

-It is a priority of the School that all visits and off-site activities are safe, well managed and have clearlyarticulated learning outcomes.
+It is a priority of the School that all visits and off-site activities are safe, well managed and have clearly-articulated learning outcomes.